tanweijie123/tp/docs/UserGuide.md

 Examples:

 *  `schedit c/1 s/1 us/2` Edits the Schedule containing client index 1 and session index 1 to be `SESSION 2`.
-*  `schedit c/1 s/1 pd/true` Edits the Schedule containing client index 1 and session index 1 to be paid.
+*  `schedit c/1 s/1 pd/paid` Edits the Schedule containing client index 1 and session index 1 to be paid.
-*  `schedit c/1 s/1 r/ did 5 pushups` Edits the Schedule containing client index 1 and session index 1 to have remark of doing 5 pushups.
+*  `schedit c/1 s/1 r/did 5 pushups` Edits the Schedule containing client index 1 and session index 1 to have remark
+of doing 5 pushups.
 * `schedit c/1 s/1 r/` Clear the Schedule containing client index 1 and session index 1 remarks.